LapazPhp/QuickBrownFox/README.md

         ])->generate(6));
 ```

-Attributes are overridden as left one over right one.
-Overridden function are not evaluated, so unnecessary slow calculations can be passed.
+Attributes are overridden by right one over left one.
+Overridden function are not evaluated, so unnecessary slow calculations are not called.

 ```php
         $this->session->into('books')->with('DesignPattern-N')->with([